yugabyte/yugabyte-db/docs/content/latest/deploy/docker/docker-swarm.md

 - [Microsoft Hyper-V driver](https://docs.docker.com/machine/drivers/hyper-v/) for creating the swarm nodes.

-As noted in [Docker docs](https://docs.docker.com/engine/swarm/swarm-tutorial/#use-docker-for-mac-or-docker-for-windows), the host on which Docker for Mac or Docker for Windows is installed does not itself participate in the swarm.
+As noted in the [Docker documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/#use-docker-for-mac-or-docker-for-windows), the host on which Docker for Mac or Docker for Windows is installed does not itself participate in the swarm.
 The included version of Docker Machine is used to create the swarm nodes using VirtualBox (for macOS) and Hyper-V (for Windows).

 ## 1. Create swarm nodes

 Following bash script is a simpler form of Docker's own swarm beginner tutorial [bash script](https://github.com/docker/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-vbox-setup.sh).
 You can use this for Linux and macOS.
-If you are using Windows, then download and change the [powershell Hyper-V version](https://github.com/docker/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-hyperv-setup.ps1) of the same script.
+If you are using Windows, then download and change the [Powershell Hyper-V version](https://github.com/docker/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-hyperv-setup.ps1) of the same script.

-- The script first instantiates 3 [nodes](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/) using Docker Machine and VirtualBox.
+- The script first instantiates three [nodes](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/) using Docker Machine and VirtualBox.
 Thereafter, it initializes the swarm cluster by creating a swarm [manager](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#manager-nodes) on the first node.
 Finally, it adds the remaining nodes as [workers](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#worker-nodes) to the cluster.
-It also pulls the yugabytedb/yugabyte container image into each of the nodes to expedite the next steps.
+It also pulls the `yugabytedb/yugabyte` container image into each of the nodes to expedite the next steps.

 {{< note title="Note" >}}
 In more fault-tolerant setups, there will be multiple manager nodes and they will be independent of the worker nodes.
 A 3-node master and 3-node worker setup is used in the Docker tutorial script referenced above.